anandme01/anandme01.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /Teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Learning is a lifelong journey, and this is my humble effort to give back to society what I have gained along the way.
 nav: true
 nav_order: 6
 ---